cosparks/event_wizard/README.md

 ## User Stories

-#### User 1:
+#### Simple User:
-- I want to be able to schedule an event with date, start time and location
+- I want to keep track of a number of different upcoming events with dates, times and locations
-- I would like to be able to come back to the event to add/change information
+- I want to set a different level of importance for each event
 - I want to view the event alongside any other events that I have created
-- I want to be able to save my events so I can come back and edit them later
+- If I've made any new changes to my events, I want the program to ask me if I want to save before quitting

-#### User 2:
+#### User (concert promoter/venue manager):
 - I want to schedule a concert with a date, start time and location
 - I want to store information about the different acts, presale tickets (number and price) and who will be working bar/sound/lighting